tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-azure/docs-chef-io/content/inspec/resources/azure_graph_generic_resource.md

 The following parameters can be passed for targeting a specific Azure resource.

 `resource`
 : Azure resource type that the targeted resource belongs to.

-: **Field**: `users`
+For example, `users`.

 `id`
 : Globally unique ID of the targeted resource.

-: **Field**: `jdoe@contoso.com`
+For example, `jdoe@example.com`.

 `select`
 : The list of query parameters defining which attributes that the resource will expose.
 If not provided then the predefined attributes will be returned from the API.

-: **Field**: `['givenName', 'surname', 'department']`
+For example, `['givenName', 'surname', 'department']`.

 `api_version`
 : API version of the GRAPH API to use when interrogating the resource.
-If not set then the predefined stable version will be used.
+If not set, then the predefined stable version will be used.
+For example, `v1.0` or `beta`.

-: **Field**: `v1.0`, `beta`

 ## Properties